-The overall suppression strategy of each incident informed the suppression tactics that were employed and aligned with the principles outlined in the Federal fire policy to maximize firefighter and public safety and protect values at risk.
-Exposure to firefighters was reduced by adjusting specific assignments, their strategic placement, and number of resources such as using indirect and point protection tactics, natural and man-made barriers, monitoring the fire perimeter where there was no threat to values and ensuring the appropriate resources were being used in the right place at the right time to the highest probability of success.
+The overall suppression strategy of each incident informed the suppression tactics that were employed and aligned with the principles outlined in the federal fire policy to maximize firefighter and public safety and protect values-at-risk.
+The location, number of firefighting resources, and daily work assignments minimized the exposure to firefighters by using indirect and point protection tactics, natural and manmade barriers, monitoring the fire perimeter where there was no threat to values, and working to ensure that the appropriate resources were being used in the right place at the right time to ensure the highest probability of success.

 The 2020 fire season brought many challenges.
-Some of these challenges were familiar (e.g., prioritizing limited resources), while others - notably the COVID-19 pandemic - presented a new set of risk management challenges both before and during the fire season.
-The dramatic late season increase in wildfire activity across several states required an exceptional volume of resource engagement simultaneously in the form of people and equipment.
+Some of these challenges were familiar (e.g., prioritizing limited resources), while others such as COVID-19 presented a new set of risk management challenges both before and during the fire season.
+The dramatic late season increase in wildfire activity across several states required an exceptional volume of resource engagement, both people and equipment, simultaneously across multiple geographic areas.
 Regardless of the challenges, the interagency wildland fire community has worked hard over the years developing and refining processes and tools, based on lessons learned, to help guide and inform risk management decisions.